 Point: Trumpets were rarely used to summon non-believers, only God’s own people.
 The trumpet is the primary tool employed by God’s watchman to warn God’s people and to call them together on His behalf.
 Christ’s voice as a trumpet symbolically reinforces the message that all that is revealed to believers through John in the book of Revelation is something to be taken seriously by believers and must be immediately acted upon in order to avoid the trouble on the horizon being warned about.

-Point: John lets us know that He is writing about the Christ he heard.
+Application: John lets us know that He is writing about the Christ he heard,calling and warning His people.

 Read verses 12-18